shuheikurita/semrl/README.md

 Note that you don't need to parse full of the Glove vectors.
 Just prune uncommon words.

 #### Train & Dev
-This is an example of training.
+This is an example of training of DM formalism with supervised learning.
 ```
 python src/semrl.py \
     --train --parsing \